searceinc/BQconvert/README.md

 #### ```-m, --mapping```

 We are using a predefined data type mapping for the source databases as per the most comfortable type on BigQuery.
 If you want to use your own data type mapping then use this argument to mention the path for the mapping file.
 Its basically a JSON file and looks like the below format.
+Take a look at [here](https://github.com/searceinc/BQconvert/blob/master/setup/datatype-mapping/redshift.json)

 ```json
 {